RustyYato/RustyYato.github.io/_posts/2021-02-15-Type-Families-1.md

 // I'll leave the implementation of `VecFamily` to you

-pub trait Family<A> {
+// This trait represents the `kind` `Type -> Type` pub trait Family<A> {
+    // This represents the output of the function `Type -> Type`
+    // for a specific argument `A`.
     type This;
 }

 impl<A> Family<A> for OptionFamily {
+    // `OptionFamily` represents `Type -> Type`,
+    // so filling in the first argument means
+    // `Option<A>`
     type This = Option<A>;
 }

 impl<A, E> Family<A> for ResultFamily<E> {
-    // note how all results in this family have `E` as the error type type This = Result<A, E>;
+    // note how all results in this family have `E` as the error type
+    // This is similar to how currying works in functional languages type This = Result<A, E>;
 }
 ```